rhysd/action-setup-vim/README.md

 ```

 Install the latest Vim v8.1.123.
 The version is a tag name in [vim/vim][vim] repository.
 Please see
-the following 'Choose specific version' section as well:
+the following 'Choosing a specific version' section as well:

 ```yaml
 - uses: rhysd/action-setup-vim@v1